 Digital inclusion work is complex, requiring device access, skills training opportunities, and reliable, high-speed connectivity.
 But it also requires patient and dedicated staff members and volunteers, accessible and private spaces, transportation for clients and customers, and funding and support for outreach and marketing in multiple formats and languages.
-The creation of digital inclusion coalitions and a statewide community of practice will encourage collaboration and consistency while honoring the unique characteristics of individual regions across Colorado.
+The creation of a digital equity ecosystem will provide support networks, opportunities for sharing best practices, coalition and community of practice building, and coordination opportunities needed to sustain the work beyond the federal Digital Equity Act funding.
+These coalitions and a statewide community of practice will encourage collaboration and consistency while honoring the unique characteristics of individual regions across Colorado.
 It also builds foundational capacity at the community level for local community leaders to lead and sustain digital inclusion services and programs.